ChayScripts/YouTube-Video-Downloader/README.md

 # YouTube Video Downloader

-A Streamlit-based web application for downloading YouTube videos with quality selection and progress tracking.
+A Streamlit-based web application for downloading YouTube videos as MP4 or MP3 format with quality selection and progress tracking.

 ## Features